Zelhorst92/share-your-recipes/README.md

 Furthermore Bootstrap has a wide browser compatibility, is quite easy to use and is very customizable.

 ### Fonts
-I will be using a font from [Google Fonts](https://fonts.google.com/ "Google Fonts"), specifically the [Nanum Gothic](https://fonts.google.com/specimen/Nanum+Gothic "Nanum Gothic").
+I will be using a font from [Google Fonts](https://fonts.google.com/ "Google Fonts"), specifically the [Ubuntu Font](https://fonts.google.com/specimen/Ubuntu/ "Ubuntu Font").
 An easy to read, compact, professional looking font.

 ### Colours